 Place the ukwaju extract in the cooking pot under medium heat on the cooking stove.
 Add the sugar and stir it in till it dissolves.
 Once it starts boiling, add the remaining ingredients and continue stirring.
 Taste to see if you have a hot, sweet and tangy taste.
 If not, add and adjust ingredients to desired taste.

 Cook him down to desired thickness.

 Once the desired thickness is achieved, turn off heat and transfer to serving bowl.

-Dear Lord, I can’t seem to have enough of her.
+Dear Lord, I can’t seem to have enough of him.

 Nb.
 Remember to subscribe so that you get email alerts for new posts.